TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 Governing Law

-These Terms and the relationship between you and us shall be governed by the laws of Cyprus, as an agreement wholly performed, negotiated and executed therein without regard to conflict of law rules.
+These Terms, your use of the Website, and the relationship between you and us shall be governed by the laws of Cyprus, without regard to conflict of law rules.
 You agree that: (i) the Website shall be deemed solely based in Cyprus. and (ii) the Website shall be deemed a passive Website that does not give rise to personal jurisdiction over us, either specific or general, in jurisdictions other than Cyprus.
 The sole and exclusive jurisdiction and venue for any action or proceeding arising out of or related to this Agreement shall be in an appropriate court located in Limassol, Cyprus.
 You hereby submit to the jurisdiction and venue of said Courts.
 You consent to service of process in any legal proceeding.

 Any claim by you that may arise in connection with these Terms will be compensable by monetary damages and you will in no event be entitled to injunctive or other equitable relief.